 There are, however, some formulas that enjoy a chillier environment:

 As MOST of your skincare products are built to live in room temperature, they should be kept at room temperature unless stated otherwise by the company.

-The rule of thumb is that storing your skincare products can 'somewhat' extend the shelf life and stabilize some actives, but most formulas are created to be specifically stored at room temperature.
+The rule of thumb is that storing your skincare products in the refrigerator can 'somewhat' extend the shelf life and stabilize some actives, but most formulas are created to be specifically stored at room temperature.
 All in all, we don't believe there’s a need to obsess too much about applying another rule to the already complicated realm of skincare.